nL6767/EncrypterMod/README.md

 # EncrypterMod v1.0.0
 **Description:** Client-side AES chat encryption for Minecraft.
 Encrypt messages for friends, send them with a unique ID, and decrypt them with the same key.
-Fully works on player chat[NotSecure] channel and system chat [SYSTEMCHAT] channel, which most servers have nowdays.
+Fully works on player [NotSecure]Chat; channel and system chat [SYSTEM]Chat; channel, which most servers have nowdays.
 Depends on fabricAPI.

 ---

 ## **Features**

 * Secure AES-GCM encrypted chat messages for Minecraft anarchy servers.
-* works on almost any server. (still need testing) working servers: Constantiam, 2b2t, Oldfag, anarchy.ac, crystalpvp.cc, 6b6t, 9b9t
+* works on almost any server. (still need testing) working servers: Constantiam.net, Oldfag.org, anarchy.ac, crystalpvp.cc, 9b9t, DonutSMP, Qndres.net, V+
 * Unique message IDs for each sent message
 * Chat listener works for both player and system chat
 * Local storage of encrypted messages for decryption